victorizbitskiy/aet/README.md

-# English learning game box
+# An application for an English teacher

 This is a mobile app, that I created just when played with React Native.